Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-If you've ever been interested in elite education in the US, you've probably heard about Ivy League (Ivy League).
-It is not just a group of universities, but a true symbol of academic excellence, high standards and influential graduates.
+If you have ever been interested in elite education in the USA, you have probably heard of the Ivy League (Ivy League).
+It is not just a group of universities, but a true symbol of academic excellence, high standards, and influential alumni.

 What is the Ivy League?

-Ivy League – is an association of eight private universities in the US that have a long history, a strong reputation and the highest rankings in the world.
-It includes:
+The Ivy League is an association of eight private universities in the USA that have a long history, strong reputation, and the highest rankings in the world.
+Its members include:

 - Harvard University (Harvard University)